js-ts/SAME-samples/houseprice/README.md

 ## Acknowledgments

 ### Code
 The code in here was adapted from https://www.kaggle.com/serigne/stacked-regressions-top-4-on-leaderboard.
-If you like it, please show support to the original Notebook's author by upvoting.
+If you like it, please show support to the original Notebook's author by following that link to upvote.

 ### Dataset
 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.